What an Energised First Week Back!

 We reignited the Adults “Fight Club” (Yeah, I know we’re not suppose to talk about it), it was nice to finally get back to hitting each other again, hahaha.

 We ended the year holding a 30-man kumite for our junior students to raise funds for a centre defibrillator.
-We had Raffle donations of a Laptop, Cinema tickets and a Cake, and our students raised funds too.
+We had Raffle donations of a Laptop, Cinema tickets and a Cake made by Claire Norman, and our students raised funds too.
 We managed to raise a whopping £4036.00.
 I think that’s the most we’ve ever raised for any event we’ve done in the past 43 years.

 Finally, a December grading, which was a massive success, many students came along to take their test and we saw all succeed.
 Students of the Year shields were also awarded.
-A big congratulations to Ava Campbell our Junior award winner and Paul Lambert a 2 time award winner, the first time was back in 2017.
+A big congratulations to Ava Campbell our Junior award winner.

 So, although its been another ODD year and once again many plans cancelled due to this pandemic, we are STILL here, We are STILL achieving and we are STILL smiling.